vonfalk/storm-javavis/doc/03-Basic_Storm/05-Generators.md

 }
 ```

-This generator generates a function named 'genAdd' that adds two parameters of the same type.
+This generator generates a function named `genAdd` that adds two parameters of the same type.
 The
 declaration (`genAdd: generate(params)`) indicates that we're declaring a generator named `genAdd`
 that receives the parameters in the local variable `params`.
 This declaration is more or less
 equivalent to the function declaration `Named? <some name>(Value[] params)`.
 The generator is then